Kalikoze/be_resources/module1/paired_assessments.md

 * 1911
   * Mid Mod: Employees and Departments
   * Final: Students and Courses
+* 2001
+  * Mid Mod: Students and Courses
+  * Final: Passengers and Vehicles

 This rotation ensures that a repeater will have a different final each time.